SackNewTon/phishkiller/README.md

 HTTP POST Request Handling:

--send_posts(url, session, semaphore, proxy=None): Sends POST requests to a specified URL (url).
+- send_posts(url, session, semaphore, proxy=None): Sends POST requests to a specified URL (url).
 It includes randomized email and password data in the request payload.
 The function handles retries and timeout with a session (session) object and uses a semaphore (semaphore) to limit concurrent requests.
 Optionally, it supports proxy usage (proxy parameter).

 Configuration Management:

--load_config(filename='config.json'): Loads configuration settings from a JSON file (config.json) or environment variables.
+- load_config(filename='config.json'): Loads configuration settings from a JSON file (config.json) or environment variables.
 It retrieves settings such as url, num_threads, max_concurrent_requests, proxy, and auth_token.

 Main Program Execution:

--main(): Coordinates the main execution flow of the script.
+- main(): Coordinates the main execution flow of the script.
 It initializes configurations, sets up a session with retry mechanisms, applies authentication headers if an auth_token is provided, creates threads (num_threads) to send POST requests concurrently, and manages their lifecycle.